How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 Merino thermal underwear Devold works exactly where you need it most in winter — keeps the body dry, maintains a stable temperature, and doesn't disappoint even during longer stops.
 The foundation on which all winter gear stands.

-• ideal as a backup insulating layer in your pack
+• ideal as a backup insulating layer carried in your pack

-For a full-day winter trip, it pays to carry one spare insulating layer in your backpack.
-This is exactly what decides how comfortable you’ll be during breaks or when the weather turns worse.
+For a full-day winter hike, it is worth carrying one spare insulating layer in your backpack.
+This layer often makes the decisive difference in comfort during breaks or when weather conditions deteriorate.

-2.3 Third Layer: Protection from Wind and Water (Shell)
+2.3 Third Layer: Protection from Wind and Water (Shell Layer)

-The outer layer shields you from external elements – wind, wet snow, rain and sudden weather changes.
-Wind especially increases heat loss and can cool down even a well-insulated body in a short time.
+The outer layer protects you from external elements—wind, wet snow, rain, and sudden weather changes.
+Wind, in particular, dramatically increases heat loss and can cool down even a well-insulated body in a very short time.

 ➤ Softshell